aleferna12/colordict/README.md

 - Initializing a ColorDict instance:

-        colordict_instance = ColorDict(norm=255, mode='rgb', is_grayscale=False, palettes='all')
+        colordict_instance = ColorDict(norm=255, mode='rgb', palettes_path="", is_grayscale=False, palettes='all')

     - "norm" represents the standart norm of the dictionary.
 Any value retrieved from a key will be normalized to that.
     Any value set to a key should be in this norm
     - "mode" is the format in which values will be retrieved (see section on retrieving values for more on that)
+    - "palettes_path" set the path from which the instance will load the palettes (and where they are going to be saved as well)
-    - If "is_grayscale=True", values retrieved from keys will all be shades of gray
+    - If "is_grayscale=True", values retrieved from keys will all be converted to shades of gray
     - You can load only some palettes by passing a list of palettes to the "palettes" argument. "all", the default, will load all palettes instead

 - For example, running: